Brandon12200/Medical-Terminology-Mapper/README.md

 # Start the entire application
 ./start.sh

-# Access the application at http://localhost:3000
+# Access the application at http://localhost:5173
 # API docs available at http://localhost:8000/docs

-# Initialize/reinitialize database (if needed)
-./start.sh --init-db

 # Stop the application
 ./stop.sh